AndyFul/Hard_Configurator/README.md

 so the file does not have the proper Alternate Data Stream attached (Mark Of The Web).

 Forcing the SmartScreen check, can protect in a smart way file execution with Administrative Rights in the User Space.
 It is a complementary to SRP, that covers file execution as standard user.
-If "Run as administrator" option is removed from the Explorer right-click context menu, while SRP and "Run As SmartScreen" are both activated, then the user can only execute files that are whitelisted or checked by SmartScreen Application on the run.
+If "Run as administrator" option is removed from the Explorer right-click context menu, while SRP and "Forced SmartScreen" are both activated, then the user can only execute files that are whitelisted or checked by SmartScreen Application on the run.

 If SRP is deactivated, then Hard_Configurator options can be changed to force SmartScreen check without invoking Administrative Rights.
-This change adds "Run By Smartscreen" option to Explorer context menu.
+This change adds "Install By Smartscreen" option to Explorer context menu.

 Hard_Configurator is based on Windows built-in security, so there is no need to turn off the program restrictions to install Windows Updates, Universal Applications from Windows Store, and perform system Scheduled Tasks.